Coati: Taxonomy

 The Cozumel Island coati was formerly recognised as a species, but the vast majority of recent authorities treat it as a subspecies, N. narica nelsoni, of the white-nosed coati.

 Genetic evidence (cytochrome b sequences) has suggested that the genus Nasuella should be merged into Nasua, as the latter is otherwise paraphyletic.
 Other genetic studies have shown that the closest relatives of the coatis are the olingos (genus Bassaricyon); the two lineages are thought to have diverged about 10.2 million years ago.

 Lifespan

-In the wild, coatis can live up to seven years.
-In captivity, their average lifespan is about 10 years, although some coatis have been known to live into their late teens.
+Coatis can live up to seven years in the wild.
+In captivity, their average lifespan is about 14 years, and some coatis can live into their late teens.

 Feeding habits

 Coatis are omnivores; their diet consists mainly of ground litter, invertebrates, such as tarantula, and fruit (Alves-Costa et al., 2004, 2007; Hirsch 2007).
 They also eat small vertebrate prey, such as lizards, rodents, small birds, birds' eggs, and crocodile eggs.
 The snout, with an acute sense of smell, assists the paws in a hog-like manner to unearth invertebrates.